-When academic misconduct occurs in the CS&E department,the professor should follow the university procedure(see the information at the Office for Student Conduct and Academic Integrity site).
+When academic misconduct occurs in the CS&E department,the professor should follow the university procedure(see the information at the Office for Community Standards site).
 If the student is from the CS&E department the misconduct should be reported to the department for possible further action.

 Once the department receives an allegation of academic misconduct,it will initiate an investigation.
 If the misconduct resulted in a class penalty, and the student chooses to appeal it,the department will typically wait until the result of the appeal is known before deciding on any TA-related penalty.
 However, in extreme cases, the department reserves the right to decide sooner.